gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 Zephyr provides a firmware developer with a rich ecosystem of out-of-the-box OS and peripheral functionality that is consistent across MCU manufacturers (e.g. you can use the same UART API on both a STM32 and nRF53 MCU).
 It also features an integrated build system called `west`.

-Zephyr can be considered complex, as it adds another layer of configurability with the use of Kconfig.
+Some criticism arises from Zephyr's complexity.
+Once such example is that Zephyr adds another layer of configurability with the use of Kconfig (a configuration language that was originally designed to configure the Linux kernel[^kernel-org-kconfig-language]).
 Firmware behaviour can now be controlled via a combination of Kconfig settings, preprocessor macros and API calls at runtime.
 The Kconfig is layered in a hierarchical manner and dependencies and overrides can make it difficult to determine how your MCU is being configured.

 The [main repo can be found on GitHub](https://github.com/zephyrproject-rtos/zephyr).